tiago-peres/my-first-axum-api/README.md

-# My First Rust API
+# My First Axum API

 This is a simple API built with Rust using the Axum framework, connected to a PostgreSQL database.

 ## Prerequisites

-Before you start, ensure you have Docker and Docker Compose installed on your system.
+Before you start, ensure you have Docker, Docker Compose and Rust installed on your system.

 ## Getting Started